-Restoration success along pathway R3A from State 3.0 to State 2.0 is very difficult and is dependent upon range planting of native grasses and intensive management to control cool-season exotic grasses.
-This restoration effort will have a significant negative short-term impact on wildlife species.
-Target species must either be present on adjacent State 1.0 or State 2.0 plant communities or on other ecological sites within the species' mobility limits.
-Species with limited mobility, such as some butterflies, must exist near the plant community to utilize restored sites.
-Mobile species, such as grassland-nesting birds, can easily locate isolated, restored plant communities.
+Likewise, success along restoration pathways R3A and R4A from State 3.0 and 4.0 to State 2.0 is very difficult and is dependent upon presence of a remnant native grass population.
+This concept also applies to wildlife as the target species must either be present on adjacent State 1.0 or State 2.0 plant communities or on ecological sites within the species' mobility limits.
+Species with limited mobility, such as Dakota skippers, must exist near the plant community to utilize restored sites.

+Mobile species (such as grassland nesting birds) can easily locate isolated, restored plant communities.